julio-cernadas/terminal_trader/README.md

 # terminal_trader
-Securities Trading Application with Web Framework &amp; Automated Processes!
-Built with Python.
+Securities Trading Application with competition for growth, leaderboards included!
+Built with Python & SQL.